 When you snort hydrocodone questions

-Do you still have questions concerning snorting hydrocodone?
-Ask use anything questions you have and we will get back to you personally and promptly.
+If you still have questions concerning snorting hydrocodone feel free to post them at the comment section.
+We will get back to you personally and promptly.

 Reference Sources: FDA: A Guide to Safe Use of Pain Medicine

 Photo credit: DEA